thinkful-ei-quail/bookmark-michaelh/README.md

 -the titles are links

--the entire page is usable with only a keyboard(arrow keys, tab, and enter), YOU MUST HIT ENTER AND NAVIGATE WITH ARROW KEYS I HAVE GOTTEN FAILED LIKE THREE TIMES FOR THIS AND IT WAS IMPLEMENTED SO LONG AGO to select a minimum rating to filter, and also to submit a rating for a new bookmark
+-the entire page is usable with only a keyboard(arrow keys, tab, and enter), to select a minimum rating to filter, and also to submit a rating for a new bookmark

 -Expand individual bookmarks to view the description, and the delete bookmark option